museumsvictoria/mv-genera-ios-swift/ReadMe.txt

 Supergroups have been extracted to a separate section to remove the duplication in the group entries.

-Image galleries are a part of the latest MV field Guide for Gippsland lakes.
+The latest MV field Guide - for Gippsland lakes - included an separate image gallery.
 Although not part of the base Genera spec, the code has been left in for this build.
 If there are no images in the galleryImages list, the gallery function is hidden in the app.

 - Supergroup object